 They are at the stockman’s grave, a landmark so old, no one can remember who is buried there.
 But today, the scant shadow it casts was the last hope for their middle brother, Cameron.
 The Bright family’s quiet existence is thrown into grief and anguish.
 Something had been troubling Cameron.
 Did he lose hope and walk to his death?
 Because if he didn’t, the isolation of the outback leaves few suspects…

-The implication Cameron may have chosen to end his own life does not sit well with his family and it certainly seems out of character with the Cameron they remember, however this changes over time as we start to learn about a different Cameron.
-Most of the story is told from the point of view of the eldest brother, Nathan, who has become increasingly estranged from his brother’s family over the past five years after isolating himself after a nasty divorce.
+The implication Cameron may have chosen to end his own life does not sit well with his family and it certainly seems out of character with the man they remember, however this changes over time as we start to learn about a different Cameron.
+Most of the story is told from the point of view of the eldest brother, Nathan, who has become increasingly estranged from his family over the past five years after a nasty divorce.
 Nathan actually lives on the neighbouring station which used to be part of their father’s land but in outback terms that means he lives a few hours away.
 Nathan has become the town’s pariah after breaking the ultimate rule of the outback by leaving his father-in-law stranded by the side of the road unaware he was actually suffering from a stroke.
-Ever since then, Nathan has become increasingly isolated from his family and after Cameron’s death, he is like the outsider returning to the family.
+Ever since then, Nathan has become increasingly isolated from everyone he knows, however Cameron’s death forces him back into the family fold.

 The family dynamic is a complicated one as Nathan once dated Cameron’s wife, Ilsa, and is obviously still in love with her.
 On the surface, Ilsa appears every inch the grieving widow but as the layers are peeled back we learn Cameron was less than an ideal husband.
 Many of the grievances between the brothers hearken back to the time their abusive father was still alive and in some respects the shadow of his grave looms just as large as that of the stockman.
 I don’t want to reveal too much more about what is going on within the family as it is better to read it for yourself.